stanpak/auditking/README.md

 ## Introduction

+## Primary purpose of audit trail recording

+The primary purpose of the audit trail recording is to register any changes to the selected objects that happens in context of the business domain.

+We want to register that information but we would like to keep that operation as well the resulting data separately from our business domain.

+The need for collection of such information may stem from internal needs of keeping detailed log of changes that can be easily followed and analyzed.
+The other reasons may be of external nature, for example keeping the detailed record of changes of vital data may be the regulatory requirement and a subject of temporary compliance audits.

+- Recording changes in the **selected data objects**

+- **When** the change happened

+  The timestamp of that event should be definitely recorded.

+- Nature of the **operation**

+  While the main focus is on the Update, Create or Delete operations, we can optionally register whether the data was even accessed (Read).

+- **Who** did the changes

+  It is important to record the system or the user who initiated the change.

+- **What** changed specifically

+  It might be important to know what properties of objects changes specifically.

+- **Reason** for change

+    An additional commentary may be added to the audit entry where the originating party provides explanation for the changes.

+- **The context of the operation**

+    It may be useful to see in context of what business function the set of changes to the business object was made.

 ### Business logic code + business data are the core concern

 The main concern of the software developers is usually building the business logic that governs the business data.
 And additionally (and optionally) the interface(s) to interact with that business logic.